PascalCorpsman/fpc_atomic/README.md

 The AI that is delivered with this repository is more a try than a real AI, and to be correct in words it's a agent not a real AI (it does not learn nor uses neural nets).
 If you want to write your own version you have two options:

-- Implement a new AI with FreePascal using this [template](https://github.com/PascalCorpsman/fpc_atomic/tree/main/ai_empty)
+- Implement a new AI with Free Pascal using this [template](https://github.com/PascalCorpsman/fpc_atomic/tree/main/ai_empty)
 - Implement a new AI using the C [template](https://github.com/PascalCorpsman/fpc_atomic/tree/main/ai_c) (or use the C-interface to port it to your most favourite programing language)

 Read the manual section [Console commands](MANUAL.md#console-commands) to load and unload your ai without the need to restart the application.